By Mark A. Leon

 - Ask us if flooding is an issue in Charleston – Some of us may just laugh at you, while others may show off their insurance claims.
 Many of us have more than one flood damage claim that we can lay stake to.
 Either way, we don’t like to talk about the flooding.
 It is almost impossible to avoid.

 - Tell us Hyman’s has the best seafood – Billy Joel ate there.
 Their coupons are everywhere from the Visitor’s Center to every cruise ship that docks.
 They are situated right off the market.
 Still, great marketing, but not the best in town.
 Not even close.
+They are a fine restaurant, but they are as known in these parts as George Sink and Jeff Cook.

 - Ask us our thoughts on the Confederate Flag – Do I really need to explain this one.
 Just look at any given local news broadcast since June of 2015.

-- Ask us to openly talk about racism and race related issues – We keep relatively quiet about any discussions around race and we seem to be alright with that.
+- Ask us to openly talk about racism and race related issues – We keep relatively quiet about any discussions about race and we seem to be alright with that.
 We are not saying there is or is not an issue, but we reserve those conversations for friends and family, outside of the public eye.

 There you have it.
 What you can say to a local Charleston resident to get them mad.
 Please don’t.